 As part of the summer 2021 revisions for the BMW line-up, BMW Group announced new measures to distinguish plug-in hybrids from the non-electrified BMWs.
 The announcement stated that the 3 Series PHEV, 5 Series PHEV, 7 Series PHEV, and X5 PHEV would feature new design accents from July 2021.

-The brand emblems on the bonnet, the tailgate, wheel hubs, and steering wheel of the refreshed PHEVs feature a BMW i Blue surround starting next month.
+The brand emblems on the bonnet, the tailgate, wheel hubs, and steering wheel of the refreshed PHEVs feature a BMW i Blue surround starting this month.
 Moreover, the updated plug-in hybrid models have new lettering on the tailgate and the opposite front sidewall to indicate that the car is “electrified by i.”
 The next-gen 7 Series plug-in hybrid will likely feature these tell-tale PHEV signs to stand out from the conventional version.

 According to a report from BMW Blog, the 2022 BMW 7 Series G70 will enter production in July 2022.
 Customer deliveries in the first markets will likely begin in the fall of 2022.

 BimmerToday.de has reported that we will get a preview of the next-gen 7 Series this year with teasers, but the debut will not unfold at the 2021 Munich Motor Show (IAA 2021, 6-12 September 2021).
 However, the show will witness the unveiling of the BMW Neue Klasse concept, the production version of which is due in 2025.
 IAA is taking place for the first time at BMW Group’s home, and so, the company will leave no stone unturned in making the biggest headlines at the show.

 BMW Group may unveil the 2022 BMW 7 Series at one of the Chinese auto shows next year, as China is one of the biggest markets for the 7er worldwide.
 In fact, that explains why the company held the world premiere of the sixth-gen 7 Series LCI (facelift) in Shanghai in 2019.